Add location data and mapping visuals to business applications and solutions

 Geocoding coverage varies by region and depends on the road data coverage and the precision of the geocoding service.
 See coverage details.

 Azure Maps supports several languages, but language support varies by feature.
-See localisation support details.
+See localization support details.